Select this text to see the highlight effect

 • Refining high-fidelity designs, making real-time adjustments to enhance information architecture and user experience.

 The final designs for the MVP went through multiple iterations, incorporating feedback from developers to ensure feasibility.
 These refinements helped shape a more practical and efficient solution while maintaining the core user experience.
-The designs focus on the essential features needed for the MVP.
 These flows were prioritized as they address the most critical aspects of project collaboration—efficient project setup, clear communication, streamlined file sharing, and smooth payment processing.

 • Create a project – Set up project details, assign roles, and define milestones.